 - a longterm love affair with aeromodellers!

-If you're unfamiliar with the word warbird, it's a general name given to fighter planes typically of the Second World War.
+If you're unfamiliar with the word warbird, it's a general name given to full size planes that have seen operational military service.

-Having said that, a warbird can be any aircraft that was made to see action in any war, but the WWII fighters such as the North American P-51 Mustang, the Supermarine Spitfire, the Messerschmitt ME109, Focke Wulf FW-190 and the Vought Corsair F4U, for example, are by far the commonest planes referred to as warbirds.
+It can be any aircraft that was produced to see action in any war, but the majority of rc warbirds are typically WWII fighters such as the North American P-51 Mustang, the Supermarine Spitfire, the Messerschmitt ME109, Focke Wulf FW-190 and the Vought Corsair F4U, for example.

 World War One (WWI) warbirds include the Sopwith Camel and Pup, Royal Aircraft Factory S.E.5a, Albatros and Fokker DR.1 (triplane) to name a few.

 Airplanes such as those named above have such a rich history attached to them, and although full size ones are now very rare, they have been immortalised in many ways - including the manufacture of rc warbirds!

 There is a healthy selection of rc warbirds to choose from these days, and they can be bought in every form possible; kit, ARF, RTF, gas, electric...
 They range from simple two channel planes to giant scale ones that have taken months and months to build.

 At the very top level, the serious aeromodellers build world competition-winning warbirds with amazing scale detail; some I have seen at various shows just look like a real plane has been magically shrunken down in size, such is the level of detail.

 The following video shows some action from the Warbirds Over The Rockies meeting, a hugely popular event...

 Are RC warbirds for beginners?